nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **_25HoursADay_** is targeted towards students from National University of Singapore (NUS).
 This user guide is designed to provide documentation for potential users who will use **_25HoursADay_** on a day-to-day basis.
-This document will provide a step-by-step guide to show you how to access following features of the program:
+This document will provide a step-by-step guide to show you how to access following features of the application:

-1)	View available commands of the program
+1)	View available commands of the application
-2)	Add tasks and events to the program
+2)	Add tasks and events to the application
 3)	View your personalized calendar and the items available
-4)	Search an item in the program
+4)	Search an item in the application
 5)	Prioritize your tasks and keep track of your progress

 After familiarizing with all the functionalities, you will definitely be able to better manage your day-to-day matters.
 Feeling excited?
 Let’s begin!